 Greg was an excellent photographer, and I've posted four photos below that he shot.
 He'd buy weird, funky old cameras off eBay, and shoot black and white film while I was shooting the paying content.

 Greg became ill in early 2008, and was diagnosed with pancreatitis.
 He had a few short stays in hospital, and we were hopeful he'd get better.
 Unfortunately that was not to be, and around Thanksgiving he had a major operation and afterwards was placed in an ICU.
-When I went to see him in Las Vegas, in the first week of the new year, and he was still in the ICU.
+Greg and Katie had moved to Las Vegas, and when I drove out there in the first week of the new year, he was still in the ICU.
 I spent two sessions with him, and was saddened to see how he'd been reduced and could now only talk in a low whisper.
 For the next few weeks, we communicated via text and gossiped and reminisced about the good old days.
 He told me he was slowly feeling better, but then one Friday morning Katie called me, and when I answered all I heard was her crying, and I knew the worst had happened.

 Greg died on January 23rd 2009--he was 48 years old--and a few days later we had a memorial for him in Rick's Tavern, a Santa Monica bar where we used to hang out.